l3pp4rd/dotfiles/README.md

 # About my dotfiles

-My _.dotfiles_ for **ViM, DWM, zsh, st** for linux based distributions.
+My _.dotfiles_ for **ViM, DWM, zsh, alacritty** for linux based distributions.
 For all my programs and shell, I mainly use [solarized colors](http://ethanschoonover.com/solarized) and **Inconsolata** font.

 ## Requirements